-As I read this post from a fellow blogger, I couldn’t help but remember hearing that story/ analogy in church years ago.
+As I read this post from a fellow blogger, I couldn’t help but remember hearing that story/ analogy in church many years ago.

+Back when I had a bunch of little sticky fingers, puppies, and lots of mud.
 What I wouldn’t give to go back to those days.
 At the time, I thought my life was difficult but compared to now, I would go back any day.
 My parents were alive and my kids were all home and safe.

 The thought of addiction affecting my family was completely out of my head.

 But tonight, after going down memory lane on my phone with pictures and videos, I felt the familiar sadness creeping up from my belly….

 I hate feeling bad for what isn’t anymore.
 I hate not being able to enjoy almost 33 years of my kids memories just because the last 3 have been bad.

 But as I read my fellow blogger’s story of Thanksgiving, I realized I was kicking God in the teeth. ( I wonder if (He) has tee…..
 Nevermind).